The Missing Piece

 When David thought he was choosing between "scalability" and "control," the choice felt agonising.
 Both seemed essential.

-When he sees that both serve "sustained leadership impact," the stakes clarify.
+When he sees that both serve "sustainable leadership impact," the stakes clarify.
 He's not choosing between two goals — he's caught between two actions (D and D′) he believes are required to meet two legitimate needs.
 Actions can be changed.
 Needs and goals cannot.

 2. A Opens the Solution Space